Carnegie Mellon Institute for Strategy and Technology Courses

 Spring: 6 units

 This seniors-only seminar will help prepare students for future careers in international relations, government, politics, and policy.
 It will build on some of the skills developed in Tomorrows Professionals, though this course is not required.
 Students will learn how to search and identify opportunities in the policy, security, and strategy fields, how to tighten their applications, and how to best position themselves for these highly competitive positions.
 In addition, students will develop the tools to increase their own marketability and enhance their job search savviness.
-This course is designed to aid graduating CMIST seniors in scoping their future and building the necessary infrastructure to work toward their professional goals both in Washington, D.C. and beyond.
+This course is designed to aid graduating CMIST seniors in scoping their future and building the necessary infrastructure to work toward their professional goals both in Washington, DC, and beyond.

 84-498 Undergraduate Research